 4. Pair your keyboard through SSP without a passkey

-- Press and hold the Fn key at the same time as you press and hold the Connect button located under the keyboard.
+- Press and hold the Fn key simultaneously as you press and hold the Connect button under the keyboard.

 - Select Add a device.

 - When the keyboard is listed, select it, and follow the instructions to successfully pair your Wedge Keyboard with your computer.

 5. Resynchronize your keyboard with the receiver